 - on screen using Track Changes in Microsoft Word

 - on screen using Adobe Acrobat Reader DC for PDFs

 - on paper using BSI proof-correction marks.

-I create a style sheet for each project that I proofread.
-A style sheet is a record of style choices and is used to ensure consistency.
+I create a style sheet for each project I proofread.
+A style sheet is a record of style choices, and it’s used to ensure consistency within a text or across a series of texts.
 If you have your own style sheet, I’ll work with this.